larammerce/docs/8.x/core-concepts/cruds.md

 #### Create index view

-Create the file `index.blade.php` in the path `/larammerce/resources/views/admin/pages/todo/` and put these codes inside:
+In the path `/larammerce/resources/views/admin/pages/`, create a directory named `todo`.
+In the `todo` directory, create the file `index.blade.php` and put these codes inside:

 ```php
 @extends('admin.layout')